PixllCreations/mini-comp-bot/README.md

 ## Permissions

 The bot is currently restricted to **admin role only** in Discord.
 To modify this, update the `.env` file:

 - Set `PERMITTED_ROLE` to the **role ID** of the desired role (only one may be used).

 To give the bot permsissions in a new server, open the bot in the Discord Developer Portal (currently stored under my account).
 Then, go to Poller -> OAuth2 -> OAuth2 URL Generator

-From the list select `bot`.
+From the list select `bot` and `application.commands`.
 You will see **Bot Permissions** appear up below.
 Select the following permissions:

+- View Channels
 - Send Message
+- Send Messages in Threads
 - Manage Messages
 - Embed Links
 - Attach Files